Beautyrest Silver BRS900 Mattress Review

 Popular Mattress Comparisons

-The Beautyrest Silver is a hybrid mattress with fantastic edge support, making it a particularly good option for people with mobility issues or those who just sleep close to the edge of the bed.
-While it's fairly good at cooling sleepers throughout the night, hot sleepers will prefer options like the Purple Mattress since it offers much better cooling performance, especially while falling asleep.
-Just know this mattress has a more contouring feel.
-The Beautyrest Silver is also too firm for many side sleepers.
-If you want a plusher mattress with a somewhat similar feel, you might prefer the Beautyrest Harmony Lux.
-That model has a medium firmness level, and you sink more into it, but it also offers better motion isolation.
+The Beautyrest Silver is a hybrid mattress with fantastic edge support, making it a particularly good option for individuals with mobility issues or those who often sleep close to the edge of the bed.
+While it's fairly good at cooling sleepers throughout the night, hot sleepers will prefer options like the Purple Mattress, since it offers much better cooling performance, especially while falling asleep.
+Just know that this mattress has a more contouring feel.

-If you want to see more mattresses, check out our recommendations for the best mattresses.
+If you want to see more mattresses, check out our recommendations for the best mattresses and the best firm mattresses.

 Beautyrest Mattress